 |0979||Direct Deposit Hold – Transmit Acct – Payrolls|

 All Other Suspense Funds

-The state’s treasury provides banking or trust services for many agencies.
+The state treasury provides banking or trust services for many agencies.
 However, in most cases the agency reports the assets held.
 Exercise of control and administration decisions on these assets are the primary considerations for delegating reporting responsibility.
-Reporting of these assets by the state must be assured and reported in another fund type that is not FT09 at fiscal year-end.
+Reporting of these assets by the state must be assured and reported in a governmental or business-type fund at fiscal year-end.